setms/book/docs/requirements/digest.md

   of data between them.
   You can nest DFDs by expanding a process into its own DFD.
   A  level-0 DFD looks a lot like a context diagram.
+- A **data model** depicts the system's data relationships.
+  It provides a high-level view of the data, while the data dictionary gives the details.
+  An **Entity Relationship Diagram** (ERD) is a common format for a data model.
+  In an ERD, rectangles represent **entities**, the physical items, people, or aggregation of data.
+  Entities are also known as records or data structures.
+  Entities have attributes, which the data dictionary describes.
+  Diamond shapes in the ERD represent relationships between entities.
+  Numbers show the cardinality of the relationships.
+  Entities show up in data stores in a DFD.
+  Their attributes appear in report specifications.
+  A **CRUD matrix** correlates use cases with Create, Read, Update, and Delete actions on entities.
 - A **swimlane diagram** shows the steps of a business process or the operations of a software system.
   They consist of several lanes that represent different systems or actors executing steps.
   Swimlane diagrams can show what happens inside a process of a DFD.